Swirled Cookies

 • Pre-slice if Freezing: You can freeze the raw dough to always have cookies on hand whenever a craving hits.
 Cut into slices and freeze.
 No feed to law thaw, bake directly from freezer.

-• Green Food Coloring: For a fun twist use green and red for a portion of dough.
+• Green Food Coloring: For a fun twist, use green and red for a portion of dough for Christmas time.

-• Different Flavors: Make with peanut butter cookie dough for great peanut butter cookies or even chocolate cookie dough.
+• Different Flavors: Make with peanut butter cookie dough for great peanut butter cookies, or try using chocolate cookie dough for these delicious cookies.

 5 from 1 vote